 Loom and Leaf is built from 4 different layers of foam.
 It has a total thickness of 12″, which gives it a slightly larger profile than many other online mattresses (this also improves the deep compression support, more on that in a bit though).

-Second layer (contour) – this layer is 2.5″ of visco-elastic memory foam.
-This is a 5 pound foam that makes up much of the core of the mattress.
-Visco-elastic memory foam is similar in many respects to latex foam.
-It provides great comfort, cooling, bounce, and responsiveness.
+- Second layer (contour) – this layer is 2.5″ of memory foam.
+This is a 5 PCF (pounds per cubic foot) density foam that makes up much of the core of the mattress.
+It provides great comfort, contour, and pressure relief.

 In addition, the cover is woven using natural thistle.
 Thistle acts as a natural organic flame retardant, as opposed to a chemically treated flame retardant or fire sock.
-It’s a very nice extra that I haven’t seen in any other mattress I’ve reviewed.
+It’s a very nice extra that I haven’t seen in any other mattress I’ve tested (except Loom and Leaf’s sister company, Saatva).

 Aesthetically, the Loom and Leaf has a luxurious look and feel.
 The cover is trimmed with gold thread along the perimeter, which gives it a high-end look.